azharajmeri/4d_radar/readme.md

 - Python installed on your system

+#### On Windows, execute the servers by running the batch files: runserver.bat for the Django development server and radar.bat for the Radar server.

 ## Instructions

 1. Open Command Prompt or Terminal and navigate to your Django project directory.